 Welcome!
-I am a postdoctoral researcher in the division of astronomy at Caltech and at IPAC.
+I am a NASA Postdoctoral Program Fellow at Goddard Space Flight Center (GFSC).
 My research focuses on observations of asteroids and comets in the Solar System with wide-field surveys as well as their follow-up with ground and space-based facilities.
 Please see the other sections of my site for more information and feel free to contact me here if you have questions regarding my work.

 I graduated in mid-2018 with a Ph.D. in astrophysics from l'Université Côte d'Azur where the topic of my thesis was on the dynamics of asteroid families and identifying the oldest asteroid families.
 Before studying in France, I was a research analyst at the University of Hawaii's Institute for Astronomy where I worked with the Pan-STARRS survey on near-Earth asteroid observations, the observability of temporarily captured asteroids, and asteroid survey selection effects for next-generation near-Earth asteroid Models.

 As a postdoc, I have returned to my roots, hunting asteroids and comets with the Zwicky Transient Facility at Palomar Observatory where I was the Solar System working group lead.
 I was also the Inner Solar System working group lead for the LSST Solar System Science Collaboration.